francesg-code/CFGdegree-FullStack-Group-project/README.md

     database: "hba",
     });
     ```
-- Open a terminal in VS Code, navigate to the `Fullstack_Nanodegree_Group2/server` directory and run `node index.js` to run the server on port 3001.
+- Open a terminal in VS Code, navigate to the `Fullstack_Nanodegree_Group2/server` directory.
+- Run the command ```npm install``` in the terminal to install the necessary packages.
+- To run the server on port 3001, please run the command `node index.js`.
 You should see 'server running' output in the terminal.

 > Next, start the react-app.
 - Open a second terminal in VS Code using the + icon and navigate to the react-frontend directory (Fullstack_Nanodegree_Group2/react-frontend)